NOTE: THIS USER GUIDE ONLY APPLIES TO THE V3 NODE

 We have no doubt that you are excited to deploy your Nodes, so here’s a quick start guide to get you going in a few minutes.

 Your Node comes with the hardware necessary to mount it to a piece of 3/4” conduit.
-Note other mounting hardware is absolutely possible so feel free to use whatever makes sense for your site.
+Note that other mounting hardware is absolutely possible, so feel free to use whatever makes sense for your site.

 You will also need: